Any links to Amazon are affiliate links.

 Tips for shifting your schedule.
 This post outlines how to change your child’s schedule for the time change or for traveling to different time zones.
 You can also use these tips to change the schedule to fit your needs better.

 There are many reasons you might want to shift your schedule.
 You might be faced with a time change where you are moving your clocks forward or backward one hour.
 You might be traveling to a different time zone, either for a visit or for a move.
+You might be welcoming a new baby to the home.
 You might just want it changed because shifting it some would make more sense in your family at the current moment.

 Different Ways to Shift the Schedule

 Here are some strategies for you to try to get your schedule shifted to where you want it to be.

 If you are in a situation where you can shift the schedule slowly, this is a really easy way to approach the time change.
 I find this to be the best method with babies, pre-toddlers (12-18 months), and young toddlers.

 If your child is one who doesn’t handle change well and you know waketime length is crucial down to the minute, this is also the best strategy for you even if you have an older toddler or young preschooler.

 This method likely will not work for you if you have your schedule designed to work around your work schedule or an older child’s school schedule.